 “If you go back 20 or 30 years you have a situation where the MRI scan was only coming into its own.
 If you go back about 40 years and you got a rotational injury to a knee and players had any sense of giving, it was assumed to be cartilage.
 I still see patients today in their 50s and 60s who have ruptured their ACL and don’t know it.”

-Enda King, a physiotherapist and head of performance rehabilitation at the Sports Surgery Clinic, says ACL injuries are more common among those who play field sports, because the movements required are riskier to the knee.
+Enda King, a physiotherapist and head of performance rehabilitation at the UPMC Sports Surgery Clinic, says ACL injuries are more common among those who play field sports, because the movements required are riskier to the knee.

 “A runner can [injure their ACL], but it is all about risk.
 The high-risk positions are single leg landing and single leg change of direction.
 So, cyclists, swimmers and track and field athletes are moving straight ahead; I can’t remember the last person I saw doing their ACL like that.”